Photo by Payley Photography

 White, Blunstone, Argent, and drummer Hugh Grundy have remained close over these years.
 “We still treat each other like school children, I’m afraid, in our 70s,” he chuckles.
 And the fun isn’t stopping anytime soon.
 The Zombies plan to record new material and there’s a musical about the making of Odessey on the way.
 “You got to keep working, otherwise you die,” White levels.
 Being imaginative keeps the mind young.
 “Lots of people retire and they think, ‘well, what am I going to do now?’
 It’s all a journey.
 You just gotta keep going.”

 Now, life has led to the opportunity to revisit something they never had the chance to.
-It’s magical, White says.
-It whisks them back to the summer of 1967 — a time of hot ideas and scorched music pages.
+It’s magical, White says, and brings them right back to the summer of 1967.

 “I was rehearsing [‘Butcher’s Tale’] the other day and I couldn’t finish it.
 I broke down.
 That emotion flooded back.
 And I said, ‘sorry, I’ve got to be professional, I’ve got to finish it!’ but it was such an emotional feeling.
 It’s wonderful to feel like that and not just do it out of routine or just to earn a living.
 That’s the important thing, really.
 Perform and write songs.”